My shopping cart

-After a bell to bell day on the slopes, your best first line of defense against sluggishness and sore leg syndrome is to take a spin on a stationary bike (or a mellow ride on a snow or fat tire bike).
-Go slow and low, this isn’t supposed to be a sufferfest.
-Twenty to thirty minutes of low to moderate output will help speed the recovery process through blood circulation and a replenishment of nutrients to the muscles.
+After a bell-to-bell day on the slopes, your best first line of defense against sluggishness and sore legs is to take a spin on a stationary bike.
+Go slow and low—this isn’t supposed to be a cardio workout.
+Twenty to 30 minutes of low to moderate output will help speed the recovery process through blood circulation and a replenishment of nutrients to the muscles.
 The bike can be the initial step in your après ski recovery solution.

-If your budget allows for a professional massage, make sure you participate in the process by directing the masseuse to your trigger points or areas of stress.
+Direct the masseuse to your trigger points.
 A soft touch massage may feel good and help you relax, but a therapeutic sport-specific massage will enhance your recovery process.
-Legs, back and butt are the big muscles that are working overtime in skiing, so have your therapist focus on those areas as well as the supporting muscles.
-A little intense pressure can help smooth out the knotted-up muscle fibers and help with quick recovery.
+Legs, back, and butt are the big muscles that work overtime in skiing, so have your therapist focus on those areas.
+A little intense pressure (it hurts so good) can help smooth out the knotted-up muscle fibers and speed up recovery.
+(Click here for more on how massage can help your skiing.)

 Lacrosse Ball Foot Roll: Although your stiff plastic boot provides support to your feet and ankles, the smaller foot muscles are working continuously throughout the day.
 Sit or stand and slowly roll the ball under your instep slowing down at each tender point and apply pressure for twenty to thirty seconds.
 Start in that micro area and slowly start to enlarge the area until you feel another tender spot.
 Being specific with pressure is the most effective way to roll out the mini muscle contractions in the foot.

-These simple and basic recovery fundamentals will reset your muscle responsiveness and dynamic movements to put you back into motion within hours.
+These simple and basic recovery fundamentals will reset your muscle responsiveness and dynamic movements to put you back into motion within hours—perfect timing for the long walk to the bar for that well-deserved pitcher.
+Cheers!